Tumor Lysis Syndrome

 The NCCN notes that a single dose of 3–6 mg of rasburicase is frequently adequate.
 Redosing should be individualized.[9]

-British guidelines include the following recommendations for prevention of tumor lysis syndrome[10] :
+Guidelines from the British Committee for Standards in Haematology (BCSH) include the following recommendations for prevention of tumor lysis syndrome[10] :

 Medication Summary

-The management of tumor lysis syndrome, other than hydration and alkalinization, necessitates the administration of drugs to correct metabolic disturbances.
+The management of tumor lysis syndrome, other than hydration and possibly alkalinization, necessitates the administration of drugs to correct metabolic disturbances.
 Use of these medications should be instituted before the start of chemotherapy; the goal is to achieve optimal metabolic stability.
 Medications can be adjusted after the start of chemotherapy in response to the level of tumor lysis and/or metabolic disturbances.

 Allopurinol (Zyloprim, Aloprim)